PaparaoRambuddi/Coding-Assigment/README.md

 	a.
 Can you model a dolphin that swims without inheriting from a fish class?
 	b.
 How do you avoid duplicating code or introducing unneeded overhead Implemented Dolphin class by  implementing SwimmingAnimal Interface instead of extending from Fish. and implementing the swim method

+9. Can you model a butterfly?

+	a.
+A butterfly can fly
+	b.
+A butterfly does not make a sound
+Implemented Butterfly class by  implementing FlyingAnimal Interface nd implementing the fly method with simple unit tests.

+10. Can you optimize your model to account for the metamorphosis from caterpillar to butterfly?

+	a.
+A caterpillar cannot fly
+	b.
+A caterpillar can walk (crawl)
+	Implemented a Caterpillar Class by implementing Walkinganimal with simple unit tests.
+	Implemented metamorphize method which returns a Butterfly. and no method for fly()